Kalteew/MoPWorldBossTracker/README.md

 - Minimap button and `/mopwb` slash commands to toggle the tracker frame
 - Draggable frame with persistent position
 - Option to display all characters or only those who still need world boss kills
+- Options panel to choose which bosses are tracked
 - Shows each world boss a character still needs this week
 - Automatically handles weekly reset boundaries
 - Low memory usage